jensb/iphoto2xmp/README.md

 The script *should* (at some point) also do the following.
 Note: This is your chance to fork and create a pull request ;-)

- * Fix face coordinates for EXIF rotated images (see above)
+ * Export iPhoto "hidden" status as group commands so only the first hidden photo in each album is shown (hidden photos are already tagged accordingly so you can do anything you want with them)
  * use XMP DerivedFrom to automatically group "Original" and "Modified" photos from RKVersion.isOriginal und masterUuid This is not (currently) compatible with Digikam, but might be in the future so we'll use it.
    Optional: Additionally provide a SQL script that updates the Digikam SQLite db to group photos correctly.
+ * GPS coordinate names (Country, City, etc.).
+These are in Properties.apdb::RKPlace, RKPlaceName
+ * Fix face coordinates for EXIF rotated images (see above)
  * export an image's edit history at least as a descriptive text, perhaps as XMP (e.g. digikam:history tag)
  * correctly identify iOS Edit operations (which create their own proprietary XMP sidecar file)